StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 12. Resuspend the cells (with ca. 1ml 1M TrisHCl buffer pH 7.4)
 13. Transfer the solution into a 1.5 ml Eppendorf tube (eppi).
    ![](/images/protocols/beer-dna-extraction/transfer_to_eppendorf.svg){: width="20%"}
-14. Centrifuge 4000 rpm 10 min 4°C
+14. Centrifuge 8000 rcf 5 min 4°C
 15. Discard supernatant
-16. Weigh each of the 6 eppy pellets (use empty 1.5ml eppi as tara): weights of one pellet between 30mg and 60mg
+16. Weigh each of your eppy pellets (use empty 1.5ml eppi as tara): weights of one pellet between 30mg and 60mg
+17. Now we like to come to approx. 70-90mg pellet per eppi:
-17. Resolve the pellets by adding 500 μL and pipet up and down
+	- Resolve the pellets by adding 500 μL and pipet up and down
-18. Combine the solution of two eppis into one to achieve ca. 70-90mg pellet per eppi (final # of eppis: 3)
+	- Eventually combine or split the solution of eppis to achieve ca. 70-90 mg pellet per eppi
-19. Centrifuge 4000 rpm 10 min 4°C
+	- Centrifuge 8000 rcf 5 min 4°C
-20. Discard supernatant
+	- Discard supernatant